michaelm244/pingr/README.md

 ### What it does
 ---
 An easy way to display network strength.
-Pingr inserts a box (the size of your choosing) into the page this displays tne user's current network speed.
+Pingr inserts a box (the size of your choosing) into the page this displays the user's current network speed.
 You can also use it to see when a user's internet connection disconnect/reconnects.